swindonmakers/LogoBot/hardware/docs/LogoBotScribblerAssemblyGuide.md

 ### Assembly Steps

-1. Connect the breadboard assembly to the underside of the base
+1. Plug the Pro Mini Clips into the base and then snap the Arduino Pro Mini into them
 ![](../assemblies/LogoBotScribbler/FinalAssembly_step1_view.png)
 2. Connect the two bumper assemblies using four of the push pins with flat heads
 ![](../assemblies/LogoBotScribbler/FinalAssembly_step2_view.png)